c94johnson/NeutronReflectivity/README.md

     -Layer.cpp
     -Layer.h

-Data, Model, Layer define the class objects used for the main file NR08112016.cpp

 Modelling Assumptions:
     -substrate and aqueous layer assumed
-    -constant angle of incidence at each layer -asuming measurements are taken at one angle of incidence -non-complex refraction angle
+    -constant angle of incidence at each layer -assuming measurements are taken at one angle of incidence -non-complex refraction angle
     -classical wavelike description of neutron
     -thermal neutrons